Your facility passes the inspection. First time.

 Containment engineering, ATEX, cGMP API process plant, HAZOP support

-The V-model isn't just a regulatory requirement — it's a project management tool.
+The V-model isn't just a regulatory requirement but a project management tool.
 When it's done correctly, every qualification protocol is the mirror image of a design specification.
 Nothing is tested without a requirement.
 Nothing passes without traceability.

 | URS | → | validates | → | PQ |